bmp-dot/template/source/index.rst

 Welcome!
 --------------------------------

-Welcome to the CDR for AWS EC2 Attack Lab!
+Welcome to the WEKA DR recovery lab

-During this lab you will you will work through show to initiate a EC2 Attack, and how we detect it with Vectra Detection and Response.
+During this lab you will you will work through restoring a WEKA cluster from Snap2Obj

 What's new
 ==========